Nonprofit Appeal Letters: 11 Easy Steps + Template

 Using a theme, especially for a holiday giving campaign, unifies your messages across platforms and gives you something to fall back on as you rapidly write emails or Facebook ads.

-Again, consider what appeals most to your audience, and create a core messaging document that outlines how you can apply this message across different platforms.
-Your campaign narrative might be one general catchphrase or hashtag that encapsulates its emotion and overall idea.
-It could also include a detailed explanation of how your messaging appeals should be delivered and on what platforms.
+Again, consider what appeals most to your audience, and create a core messaging document outlining how to apply this message across different platforms.
+Your campaign narrative might be one general catchphrase or hashtag encapsulating its emotion and overall idea.
+It could also include a detailed explanation of how your nonprofit fundraising messaging appeals should be delivered and on what platforms.

 Step 7: Use social proof

 Throughout your messaging, using social proof makes you more trustworthy.
-You can demonstrate your credibility with:
+You can demonstrate your credibility with the following:

 • Testimonials: Featuring testimonials from donors, sponsors, and people who have benefited from your nonprofit humanizes your appeal.

-• Transparency graphics: Include simple charts of where your money comes from and where it goes.
-This shows donors how their donation will be used.
+• Transparency graphics: Include simple charts showing where your money comes from and where it goes.
+This will show donors how their donations will be used.

 Chart of 2019 data for sources of philanthropic donations

-Champions for Children, a Tampa Bay nonprofit organization, establishes credibility with their donors by releasing an annual impact report that includes how donations are distributed.
+Champions for Children, a Tampa Bay nonprofit organization, establishes credibility with its donors by releasing an annual impact report on how donations are distributed.

 Step 8: Consider the channel

-No longer can you send direct mail to a list and expect to meet your giving goals.
+You can no longer send direct mail to a list and expect to meet your giving goals.
+Your appeal messaging must be part of a multi-channel strategy tailored to a specific platform.

-Remember Linda seeing your ad on Facebook?
-Your message on this platform should include a short, specific appeal statement, a striking photograph, graphic or video, and a call-to-action that leads to a campaign-specific landing page.
+Remember Linda seeing your online fundraising ad on Facebook?
+Your message on this platform should include a short, specific appeal statement, a striking photograph, graphic, or video, and a call to action that leads to a campaign-specific landing page or donation page.

 Through each channel, you must maintain a cohesive message while considering the actions and thoughts of a typical donor on that platform.
-A nonprofit marketing email can feature a more in-depth, personal story than a Facebook post, and a letter can be even longer.
+A nonprofit marketing email can feature a more in-depth, personal story than a Facebook post; a letter can be even longer.

 Step 9: Have a clear call to action

 You want people to donate to your organization.
 Do not lose sight of that across all of your appeals.
 Add a donate button and hyperlink the text “donate” on ads, emails, and forms.
-Make it easy to not only donate to your organization, but also to become a recurring donor.
+Make it easy to donate and become a recurring donor.
+Reinforce your call to action in different sections of your fundraising strategy to remind donors of their importance and contribution.

 Step 10: Thank your donors